 Our Psychosocial Oncology team is a lifeline for our leukemia patients, who often need to begin treatment quickly, even as they struggle to cope with their diagnosis.
 The team will support you from the very beginning, meet with you to determine your needs, offer counseling for you and your family, and provide a caregiver orientation and networking program for your loved ones.

 As a comprehensive cancer center, we know that your social, emotional and spiritual well-being are as important as your physical health.
 Our social workers and clinical psychologists will work side by side with your medical team throughout your treatment and beyond.
 Services include:

-The Community Cancer Resource Center houses a mini-library of cancer-related information, from the National Library of Medicine’s MEDLINE® database to details about clinical trials.
+The Resource Center for Patients and Families houses a mini-library of cancer-related information, from the National Library of Medicine’s MEDLINE® database to details about clinical trials.
 Patients who have lost their hair as a result of cancer treatment may also visit the center to choose a free wig, and patients and family members may borrow DVDs to watch while they’re here at Roswell Park.